Species Introduction

 Q: How do I properly acclimatise Sunset Swordtails to my aquarium?

 Acclimatising your Sunset Swordtails is crucial for their health.
-Begin by floating the sealed bag containing the fish in your aquarium for about 15-20 minutes to equalise the temperature.
-After that, gradually add small amounts of aquarium water into the bag every 5-10 minutes for around an hour.
-Finally, gently net the fish into the tank, avoiding adding bag water to prevent potential contaminants.
+Begin by floating the sealed bag containing the fish in your aquarium for about 15-20 minutes.
+This allows the water temperature to equalise.
+Next, gradually introduce aquarium water into the bag, approximately a quarter of the bag’s volume every 10 minutes.
+After about an hour, gently transfer the fish into the tank using a net, discarding the bag water to prevent introducing any contaminants.
+This method helps reduce stress and shock in the fish.

 ✓ Expert Tip